leereleere/ttl_script/README.md

 # ttl_script
-Simple script for changing ttl your computer.
+Simple script for changing ttl of your computer.